 ArchitectMcBride Charles Ryan - Rob McBride & Debbie-Lyn Ryan

-From the architect.
+Text description provided by the architects.
 This is a new 4 storey building located in a largely pedestrian lane (Ridgway place) at the East end of Melbourne's CBD.
 Dominant in the lane is the historic Melbourne Club wall and the gigantic plane trees emanating from the Melbourne Club Garden which arch over the diminutive lane.
 The site with dimensions of 6.1 m in width and 17m in depth and a foot print of 102.5 sqm is a postage stamp.

 Our brief was to provide a ground level entry and café, followed by two levels of office tailored for the Proprietors Investment and Philanthropic Organisation.
 The top level contains a small reception area primarily for official functions associated with the client's role as Honorary Consular of Monaco.